boarfish55/potatofs/README.md

 * EIO for any unrecoverable error dealing with data corruption
-* ENOMEDIUM for all retryable errors, such as if the backend script times out, fails or if some flock() contention on local slabs.
+* ENOMEDIUM for all retryable errors, such as if the backend script times out, fails or if some flock() contention happens on local slabs.
 Note that ENOMEDIUM is only ever returned if the user requested that the FS be put in "offline" mode.
 By default we try to ensure data integrity by retrying those operations forever.
 But if a user expects things to be stalled for a long time (e.g. no network), setting offline mode can let potatofs return this error while trying to preserve data integrity.
 Note that this failure mode is not well tested.
 * EINTR, similar to ENOMEDIUM, is returned when SIGINT is sent to a process that is stuck retrying "retryable" operations.
 This relies on FUSE